enessagroglu/yemeksepeti-clone/README.md

-Bu proje Techcareer.net WebWave: Front-End Bootcamp Bitirme Projesi kapsaminda yapilmistir.
-Proje *henuz* responsive degildir.
-React-HTML-CSS kullanilmistir.
+This project was developed as part of the Techcareer.net WebWave: Front-End Bootcamp Final Project.
+It is an exact clone of yemeksepeti.com and is not yet responsive.
+React, HTML, and CSS were used.

 ![image](https://github.com/user-attachments/assets/c833d102-f2aa-4a69-9d71-eb7c6a831f01)